Poorvigup/Mini-TaskHub-Personal-Task-Tracker/README.md

     *   If the app's state becomes corrupted or behaves unexpectedly after multiple hot reloads.

 **In Summary:** Use **Hot Reload** frequently for rapid iteration on UI and simple logic.
 Use **Hot Restart** when needed to apply deeper changes or reset the application state.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details (if one exists in the repo) or refer to the standard MIT License text: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)